 How your child plays, learns, speaks, acts and moves offers important clues about your child’s development.
-Developmental milestones are the things most children can do by a certain age.
+Developmental milestones are the things most children (75% or more) can do by a certain age.
 Check the milestones your child has reached by the end of 4 months and talk with your child’s doctor at every visit about the milestones your child has reached and what to expect next.

 What Most Babies Do at This Age:

 - Smiles on his own to get your attention

 - Chuckles (not yet a full laugh) when you try to make her laugh

 - Looks at you, moves, or makes sounds to get or keep your attention

 - Makes sounds back when you talk to him

 - Turns head towards the sound of your voice